vaibhavsgr/microFlipcart/README.md

 View past orders

-3.Sales Agent:
+3. Sales Agent:
 Login using username and password.
-View orders for all customers
+View orders for all customers.
-Process an Order:
-Update order status [“Accepted”, “Delivered”, “Cancelled”] On order accept:
-An SMS is sent to the customer (Hint: Make it asynchronous.)
+Process an Order: Update order status [“Accepted”, “Delivered”, “Cancelled”] On order accept: An SMS is sent to the customer (Hint: Make it asynchronous.)